-If Item 6 on the FACE PAGE of the application has been marked "YES," submit OMB form No. 0990-0263 (Page F-9 of HEI application forms).
+If Item 6 on the FACE PAGE of the application has been marked "YES," submit OMB form No. 0990-0263 (Page F-9 of HEI application forms) or equivalent.

-Safeguarding the rights and welfare of human subjects in projects supported by EPA grants is the responsibility of the institution, which receives or is accountable to EPA for the funds awarded for the support of the project.
-The EPA regulations require applicant institutions to comply with the Department of Health and Human Services (DHHS) guidelines for human subjects.
+Safeguarding the rights and welfare of human subjects is the responsibility of the institution which receives the funds awarded for the support of the project.
+Approval of the study by the Institutional Review Board (IRB) at the investigator's institution or equivalent is required before starting a study with human subjects.
 The Health Effects Institute is responsible for ensuring that these guidelines are followed by all investigators funded by HEI.

-The Institution must submit to HEI, for review, approval, and official acceptance, a written assurance of its compliance with guidelines established by the Department of Health and Human Services concerning protection of human subjects.
+The Institution must submit to HEI, for review, approval, and official acceptance, a written assurance of its compliance with guidelines established by the US Department of Health and Human Services or equivalent concerning protection of human subjects.
 However, institutions that have submitted and have had accepted general assurance to DHHS under these guidelines will be considered as being in compliance with this requirement.
-The DHHS's regulation, 45 CFR 46, is available from the Office for Protection from Research Risks, National Institutes of Health, Bethesda, MD 20892, or from the Superintendent of Documents, U.S. Government Printing Office, Washington, DC 20420, USA.

 If the application involves human subjects, Part D of the Project Plan should include the following information: